Language selection

 Orbiter vehicle: Challenger

-Marc Garneau conducted 10 experiments in three main categories: space technology, space science and life sciences.
-The space technology experiments involve two areas: important development tests for the NRCC Space Vision System experiment to be flown on a mission in early 1986 and tests to determine the effect of exposure to space on different advanced composite materials.
+• Space technology: important development tests for the NRC Space Vision System and tests to determine the effect of exposure to space on different advanced composite materials

-Mission STS-41-G crew
+Mission STS-41G crew

-Mission STS-41-G crew
+Mission STS-41G crew

 (Seated left to right) Jon A. McBride, pilot; mission specialists Sally K. Ride, Kathryn D. Sullivan, and David C. Leestma.
 Standing in the rear, left to right, are payload specialists Paul D. Scully-Power and Marc Garneau with crew commander Robert L. Crippen in the middle.
 (Credit: NASA)